Start a Coffee Shop in 30 Easy Steps

 Before moving forward with your coffee shop business plan, you should determine whether or not being a coffee shop owner is the right fit for you and your long term life plans.
 There are many reasons why a coffee shop can fail, and this element is certainly one of them: not preparing yourself (mentally, emotionally, financially) for the ownership of a coffee business.

 Simply ask yourself: Is opening a coffee shop the right thing for me right now?
-If so, how can I start preparing myself?
+If so, how can I start preparing myself today?

 2. Get Your Personal Finances in Order

 When you start any business, you will want to make sure that your personal finances in order.
 The investment and risk you take shouldn’t put your livelihood at risk.

 In other words, you shouldn’t bet the family farm when it comes to your coffee shop venture.
 You will want to make sure you have enough cash flow to keep the lights on at home, pay for your basic living expenses, feed your family, etc. Understand where and when you will need to draw the financial line.
 I’ve known several seemingly smart coffee entrepreneurs rack up tons of personal credit card debt to finance their coffee shop.

 3. Learn as much as you can about coffee